Yiguandao: Rituals, Gods and teachers

 In all Yiguandao temples, there are three lamps situated on an altar.
-The central lamp represents the Eternal Mother, while the two sides lamps, both known as the Sun and Moon lamps evenly situated at a lower level, represent Yin and Yang.
-Generally, in larger public temples, a statue of Maitreya is placed in the central position, accompanied by the Holy Teachers, Jigong on the right, and Yue Hui Bodhisattva on the left, while in Tiandao temples, the statue of Matrieya is flanked by Guanyin on the right and Jigong on the left.
+The central lamp represents the Eternal Mother, while the two side lamps, both known as the Sun and Moon lamps, evenly situated at a lower level, represent Yin and Yang.
+Generally, in larger public temples, a statue of Maitreya is placed in the central position, accompanied by the Holy Teachers, Jigong on the right, and Yue Hui Bodhisattva on the left, while in Tiandao temples, the statue of Maitreya is flanked by Guanyin on the right and Jigong on the left.
 In private temples, there is no required configuration.
 Members can choose statues of other deities, such as Guanyin, Guangong or Lu Dongbin, or they can even choose to have none at all.
 To invoke rituals, the Welcoming of the Deities (恭迎佛駕) ritual marks the beginning of the ritual by lightening the three lamps using a lighter or incense torch, and concluded by the Departure of the Deities (恭送佛駕) by extinguishing the lamps using a candle snuffer or a hand fan, depending on the sect's requirement.

 As Yiguandao's written material explains:

 The important thing to keep in mind is that these deities ... serve as reminders for us to always keep their teachings in mind, and we honor them for the virtues they embody, such as tolerance, open-mindedness, cheerfulness and generosity (Maitreya); justice, fairness, honor, courage and loyalty (Guangong); compassion, giving, caring and nurturing (Guanyin).

 The patriarchs of the faith are Zhang Tianran and Sun Suzhen.
-They are considered the final patriarchs of the divine revelation and are revered as divine entities, despite a minority faction (Tiandao) only recognized Zhang's patriachate and disputed Sun's patriachate.
+They are considered the final patriarchs of the divine revelation and are revered as divine entities, despite a minority faction (Tiandao) only recognizing Zhang's patriarchy and disputing Sun's patriarchy.

 Cosmology

 Diagram showing Yiguandao cosmology (in Chinese).

 Yiguandao conceives the cosmos as tripartite, consisting of litian (the right heaven), qitian (the spiritual heaven) and xiangtian (the material plane).
-Litian is the heaven of the Eternal Mother, where there's no cycle of rebirth; qitian is the plane imbued by the gods and spirits who despite being in a higher realm than human beings, can still incarnate as matter.
+Litian is the heaven of the Eternal Mother, where there's no cycle of rebirth; qitian is the plane imbued by the gods and spirits who, despite being in a higher realm than human beings, can still incarnate as matter.
 Xiangtian is the physical world that is composed of all visible things, with colors and shapes, including all the stars and the sky.
 Only litian is eternal, and qitian and xiangtian will be re-absorbed into litian.